njsfield/readme/events.md

 In this example the same object emits and handles the event, but this is not a requirement.
 We can also send data with our event in the form of an argument.

 Let's think back to the Node Girls CMS workshop for a more practical example.
 Whenever a blog post is submitted, we want it to save it to the website's list of posts.
-In this example, assume that `server` and `blogList` are both objects that from `EventEmitter`:
+In this example, assume that `app` and `blogList` are both objects that from `EventEmitter`:

 ```javascript
 var querystring = require('querystring');